-Extend the transaction’s floor accumulator by 64 gas for each byte an opcode adds to the EIP-7928 Block Access List, checked at runtime before the BAL grows.
+Meter the bytes each opcode adds to the EIP-7928 Block Access List in an explicit per-transaction counter, and fold that count, at 64 gas/byte, into the transaction’s floor accumulator — checked at runtime before the BAL grows.
 Today an attacker can pack ~1.55 MB into a 60M-gas block: 75% of gas on cold SLOADs (32 BAL bytes per 2,100 gas) + 25% on calldata at 16 gas/byte.
 On top of EIP-8131’s tx-content floor (same rate), block content is capped at block_gas_limit / 64 ≈ 0.89 MB (~42% reduction).
 Neither EIP alone closes the bypass: 8131 does not price BAL bytes; 8279 reuses 8131’s floor.
 Typical transactions are unaffected: the runtime BAL floor never binds in isolation.

 Motivation